 Welcome to my happy place of DIY, homemade, homegrown, handmade, nourished & crafted, whole hearted living.
 Finding magic in the mundane & growing some roots in the process.

 This post may contain affiliate links.
 If you click on a link and purchase an item, I will receive a small commission.
 For more info, please see my disclosure page in the drop-down menu above.

-Do you ever find yourself in need of a REALLY big batch of cookies?
+Do you ever find yourself in need of a REALLY big batch of chocolate chip cookies?

 Whether it’s for a youth activity, a family get-together, or a church function I always seem to come back to this recipe because it makes so many cookies and it’s so versatile.

 If you are going to bake, you might as well bake big, right?